anderslauri/eleutheria-gcp-iap/README.md

 ## Required Permissions Google Service Account
 Google service account must have enough permissions to retrieve all policy bindings within the project, also `Admin SDK` must be enabled on the project to enable access to Google Workspace.

-### Google Workspace
-Google service account must have, atleast, prebuilt administrative role `Group Reader` in Google Workspace.
-Please reference [Google Workspace Administrator Roles][Google Workspace Administrator Roles] for more information.
+Please reference [Google Workspace Administrator Roles][Google Workspace Administrator Roles].

 ## Endpoints